microsoft/LSKV/README.md

 ## Benchmarking

-See [BENCHMARKING.md](./BENCHMARKING.md) or instructions to run the benchmarks and analysis.
+See [BENCHMARKING.md](./BENCHMARKING.md) for instructions to run the benchmarks and analysis.